digimarc-corp/illuminate-rest-api/README.md

 * [Create an Asset Type](#create-an-asset-type)
 * [List Asset Types](#list-asset-types)

+### Next Page Token

+Most GET endpoints include an optional `after` query parameter for getting multiple pages of results.
+It might be helpful to examine the `next-page-token` in the response header and set the `after` parameter to that value.

+For example, if your account has 1000 digital twins, which you want in pages of 100 twins each, you would set `first` to 100 and get the first 100 digital twins.
+For the next page, you set `after` to the `Id` of the 100th twin.
+For the third page, you set `after` to the `Id` of the 200th twin, and so on.

+If `has-next-page` in the response header is true, set `after` to the value of the `next-page-token`.

 #### About the Digital Twin ID

 When updating information about a product, variant, or promotional asset,